Hairless models: What's their secret?

 Dear Hairy and curious,

-- Abrasions, cuts, and rashes from hair removal increase susceptibility to infections so for extremely sensitive areas like the genitals, anus, and nipples, see a professional for medical advice.
+- Abrasions, cuts, and rashes from hair removal increase susceptibility to infections.
+So, for extremely sensitive areas such as the genitals, anus, and nipples, it's a good idea to ask a health care provider for advice.

-- For do it yourself hair removal — take it slow and start by experimenting with the back of your neck, chest, buttocks, back, toes, and knuckles to get the hang of it.
+- For do-it-yourself hair removal, try taking it slow and start by experimenting with the back of the neck, chest, buttocks, back, toes, and knuckles to get the hang of it.

 Not to split hairs, but it’s worth mentioning that body hair serves many purposes, including protection from the cold, cushioning, and physical expression of sexual maturity.
 Body hair’s significance also varies from culture to culture and keeping or removing it may be subject to personal preference and trends as well (with pubic hair being just one example).
 With that in mind, you might consider taking a critical lens to these images and ask yourself about what messages they’re sending, such as the relationship between body hair and desirability or even hygiene.
 In what ways do these messages influence positive or negative perspectives regarding body hair (or not) for you?
 Are the messages based in reality and fact?
 Thinking through these may shed a bit more light on what’s plucking at your curiosity.
 Whether you'd like to embrace your fuzz or experiment with temporary hair removal, go with your gut and do what's best for you (and your wallet).
 If you do go bare and don't like the results, don't sweat it — it'll grow back.

 Hope this helps!

 Submit a new comment

 Can’t find information on the site about your health concern or issue?